mandclu/ck4/mediabrowser/README.md

 The type and structure of your message is complety up to you, p.e. you can use a simple string if you are only interested in one value, an object or an array.

-## Technical

-The public API was removed in version 2.0 from this widget, because identical functionality and more is already provided by the [api](https://ckeditor.com/cke4/addon/api) plugin.

 ## Demo

 https://akilli.github.io/rte/ck4